 Yes, we offer Uber as a template which you can use as a base and then customise to create any idea you like.
 Most often, an app development company will start from scratch and build all the features you want for your ride sharing app.
 That works too but it’s slower and more expensive.

 How do I choose an app development company?

 Carefully!
 Cost to build an app varies wildly depending on who you choose.
 If you want high quality app design, check out the other projects your potential app development company has done.
 Who are their clients?
 Are they happy?
 What happens if your app project goes over budget or over time?
-We offer guarantees on price and our timelines are worked out by AI instantly but that’s unusual.
+We offer guarantees on price and our timelines are estimated by AI instantly.
 Whoever you choose, make sure you’re happy with the answers to your questions.

 What about app maintenance costs?

 Once you’ve built your app, often an app development company will wave goodbye.
 But what happens if the social accounts you’ve got linked to your app change their login?
 Or you need to update a feature?
 Or you need to update security features?
 Another question to ask before you hand over any money to your app developer.
-(In case you’re wondering, we offer Builder Care which covers all updates, bug fixes and third-party changes.
-It keeps your software in peak performance forever.)
+(In case you’re wondering, we offer Studio One which covers all updates, bug fixes and third-party changes.
+It's everything you need, all in one place.)